 This was the case of Cate Machine & Welding, a small family business whose tiny office server became a focal point for cyberattacks from Chinese hackers who used their computer as a jumping-off point for additional attacks against American law firms, manufacturers, financial service providers and electronics companies.
 These attacks were traced back to that computer, and a proactive web security firm began monitoring its activity in order to predict further attacks.

 This example illustrates that cybercrime is not just in the realm of huge corporations and government agencies — it can happen anywhere, to anyone.
-This is why even small businesses who never gave second thought to IT infrastructure need to invest in cybersecurity.
-In fact, these types of small businesses are especially encouraged to invest in secure infrastructures because they make much easier targets than the major firms do.
+This is why even small & medium businesses who never gave second thought to IT infrastructure need to invest in cybersecurity.
+In fact, these types of small & medium businesses are especially encouraged to invest in secure infrastructures because they make much easier targets than the major firms do.

 403Tech Inc is the trusted choice when it comes to staying ahead of the latest information technology tips, tricks and news.
 Contact us at (403) 215-7506 or send us an email at [email protected] for more information.